Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you covered!

 Giant’s Causeway is by far one of the most visited and beautiful places in Northern Ireland.
 The area boasts many interlocking basalt columns usually of hexagonal shape, which appeared as a result of an old volcanic eruption.

-According to a popular legend, the columns are the remains of a causeway made by the Irish giant Fionn Mac Cumhaill (Finn MacCool) to meet his Scottish arch-enemy Benandonner, which previously challenged him to a fight.
+According to a popular legend, the columns are the remains of a causeway made by the Irish giant Fionn Mac Cumhaill (Finn MacCool) to meet his Scottish arch-enemy Benandonner, who previously challenged him to a fight.

 There are 2 alternative endings to the tale: in one the Irish giant defeats his Scottish counterpart and in the other, he flees back home after realizing that his foe is way bigger than him.
 As Benandonner gives chase, Fionn turns for help from his wife who disguises him as a baby.